chinamike65/hugo-tuolesi/content/book3/book3en.md

 The guilt of speech includes two parts: slandering the teacher and disobeying the teacher.

 No matter what the reasons are, the consequences of slandering and disparaging the master are extremely serious.
-The result is that even the Buddha cannot bear to listen, and future generations will definitely fall into the endless hell.
+The result is that even the Buddha cannot bear to listen, and future rebirths will definitely bring you into the endless hell.

 In the Vajrapani Empowerment Sutra, Vajrapani asked the Buddha,